Quantitative-Big-Imaging/Quantitative-Big-Imaging-2017/README.md

 ## Assistance
 The exercises will be supported by Yannis Vogiatzis, Kevin Mader, and Christian Dietz.
 There will be office hours in ETZ H75 on Thursdays between 14-15 or by appointment.

+## Online Tools
+The exercises will be available on Kaggle as 'Datasets' and we will be trying [binder](http://mybinder.org:/repo/kmader/quantitative-big-imaging-2017) as well which is well suited for Open Source reproducible science.

 ## Specific Assignments